Excellent reading, listening, and writing skills in English.

 - Buzo, Adrian.
 The Making of Modern Korea (4th ed.).
 New York: Routledge, 2022.

 A list of additional readings is contained in the course syllabus, which will be distributed in the period immediately preceding the beginning of the class.

 For substantive questions, contact the lecturer listed in the right information bar.

 For questions about enrolment, admission, etc, contact the Education Administration Office: Vrieshof

-Attendance to all lectures and seminars is expected.
-You are advised to inform the instructor in advance if you will be absent.
+Attendance to all lectures is expected.
+You are advised to inform the teacher by e-mail in advance if you will be absent.